Telos-Canton/TelosCanton-Docs/TelosCantonReviewPromisesAndPlans2019.md

 ![](https://raw.githubusercontent.com/Telos-Canton/TelosCanton-Docs/master/images/TPS_Logo_200X200.png)

 7. **TCDC (Telos Chinese Developer Community)**: Telos Canton hopes more and more Chinese developers will join the Telos DApp development.
 Due to the fact that many Chinese developers have relatively lower English proficiency, it is necessary to establish the "Telos Chinese Developer Community" in order to enable more developers to join.
-Telos Canton will work with other Chinese BPs and community members to form this community, editing, translating, writing and exchange information on the development, organize development training, and strive to get support from the Telos Foundation.
+Telos Canton will work with other Chinese BPs and community members to form this developer community, organize, translate, write and exchange development documents, organize development training, and seek support from the Telos Foundation.
 In addition, Telos Canton believes that developers should be encouraged to develop DApps that are beneficial for society and that create real value.

 ![](https://raw.githubusercontent.com/Telos-Canton/TelosCanton-Docs/master/images/TCDC_Logo_200X200.png)

-8. **GSC ([The Good Grants Selection Committee](https://goodblock.io/goodgrant))**: A DApp rewards program initiated by GoodBlock.
-As a member of the Election Committee, Telos Canton is striving to successfully recommend one or two potential DApps for free system resources support in 2019.
+8. **GSC ([The Good Grants Selection Committee](https://goodblock.io/goodgrant))**: A potential DApps support program initiated by GoolBlock.
+As a member of the Selection Committee, Telos Canton would like to recommend and help at least one potential DApp to obtain free Telos network resource support in 2019.

 ![](https://raw.githubusercontent.com/Telos-Canton/TelosCanton-Docs/master/images/Promise/GoodGrant_Logo_200X200.png)

-9. **Assist in registering TLOS to the China cryptocurrency platform**: such as "Feixiaohao", "Biniuniu", "Mytoken" and other China mainstream cryptocurrency platform.
+9. **Assist in registering TLOS to the China cryptocurrency platform**: such as "Feixiaohao", "Biniuniu", "Mytoken" and other China mainstream cryptocurrency market platform.
 Please note that these platforms only provide market information on crypto currencies but not trading services.

-Voters are welcome to make suggestions for Telos Canton's commitments.
-We will adhere to the principle of “**Fair, Justice, Open**” and accept long-term supervision of voters.
+Voters are welcome to make suggestions to Telos Canton.
+We will adhere to the principle of **"Fair, Just, Open"** and accept continuous supervision of voters.

 ![](https://raw.githubusercontent.com/Telos-Canton/TelosCanton-Docs/master/images/telos-canton-logo-slogan-200X200.png)

-In addition to the above-mentioned community work, Telos Canton's autonomous organization management DApp Libra.Vote is a top priority.
+In addition to the above-mentioned community work, Telos Canton DAO management and DApp Libra.Vote is our top priority.

 ![](https://raw.githubusercontent.com/Telos-Canton/TelosCanton-Docs/master/images/Libra.Vote-Logo-200X200.png)

 In the face of these tasks, hard work is what we will offer to 2019.
-Let’s get the balls rolling!
+Let's get the balls rolling!

 Thank you for voting for: teloscantons
 https://www.teloscanton.io